freeCodeCamp/guide/src/pages/c/appendix/index.md

 The compilation is the process of taking the human-readable code and turning it into machine-readable code.
 This process is performed by a compiler.

 ## Compiler
-A compiler is a program that compiles code, meaning it changes it from something machine-readable into something human-readable.
+A compiler is a program that compiles code, meaning it changes it from something human-readable into something machine-readable.

 ## Debugging/Debugger
 Debugging is the process of removing errors ("bugs") from your code.
 A debugger is a helpful tool that makes that easier.